SDWebImage/SDWebImageLottiePlugin/README.md

 animationView.sd_setImage(with: lottieJSONURL)
 ```

+Note:
++ You can also load lottie json files on `LOTAnimatedControl`, like switch button.
++ Lottie animation does not start automatically, you can use the completion block, or UITableView/UICollectionView's will display timing to play.
-Note: If your Lottie json files contains references to App bundle images, you can use `SDWebImageContextLottieBundle` context option to pass the NSBundle object to load it.
++ If your Lottie json files contains references to App bundle images, you can use `SDWebImageContextLottieBundle` context option to pass the NSBundle object to load it.

 ### Advanced usage